el-wittmer/el-wittmer.github.io/computing_startguide.md

 ## Math
 - [Khan Academy](https://www.khanacademy.org/)
     - I recommend Khan Academy to anyone who finds themselves rusty in math and needs extra practice.
 I found it incredibly useful in the early stages of my CS education, as I hadn't taken a math course in years.
-I'm currently using it to refresh my knowledge of Linear Algebra.

 ## Programming

 ### References
 - [W3 Schools](https://www.w3schools.com/)
-    - I used W3 schools to self-learn JavaScript at the suggestion of a professor.
+    - I used W3 schools to quickly self-learn JavaScript at the suggestion of a professor.
 I wouldn't recommend it for learning a whole language from scratch, but W3 schools is an extensive resource for a variety of programming languages.

 ### Courses
 [comment]: <> (- [Data Science DISCOVERY](https://discovery.cs.illinois.edu/))